ditojs/dito/docs/controllers.md

 | `name`: `string`           | The controller's name.
 If not provided, it is automatically deducted from the controller class name.
 If this name ends in `'Controller'`, that is stripped off the name, so `'GreetingsController'` turns into `'Greetings'`.
 | `path`: `string`           | The relative path used to determine the controller's route path.
 | `namespace`: `string`      | The controller's namespace, which is prepended to `path` to generate the absolute controller route.
 Note that it is rare to provide this manually.
 Usually Dito.js determines the `namespace` automatically from the controller object passed to the Dito.js application's constructor and its sub-objects.
 See [Namespaces](#namespaces) for more information.
-| `allow`: `Array`           | An optional list of allowed actions.
+| `allow`: `Array`           | A list of allowed actions.
 If provided, only the action names listed here as strings will be mapped to routes, everything else will be omitted.

 Note: While traditionally, these instance fields would have to be set in the controller constructor, we can leverage the proposal for [public class fields in